Identify The True Statements About Colloids

 What are Colloids?
 An Introduction

 Colloids are mixtures where particles of one substance are dispersed evenly throughout another substance.
-These particles, known as the dispersed phase, have a size range typically between 1 and 1000 nanometers.
-The substance in which these particles are distributed is called the dispersion medium.
+Which means these particles, known as the dispersed phase, have a size range typically between 1 and 1000 nanometers.
+The substance in which these particles are distributed is called the dispersion medium The details matter here..

 Unlike true solutions, where solute particles are uniformly dissolved and are molecular in size, colloids involve larger particles that do not settle out.
 Unlike suspensions, where particles are large enough to be visible and eventually settle, colloids maintain a stable dispersion due to the small size and other stabilizing factors.